 The Physical Education department is committed to giving all pupils at Marston Vale Middle School the opportunity to participate in a broad curriculum of sports.

-Inspire - We deliver a broad range of sports and activities that will engage our pupils and create a real interest for sport.
+We deliver a broad range of sports and activities that will inspire our pupils and create a real interest for sport.

-Empower - The PE curriculum develops a range of other skills and personal qualities, such as tolerance and respect for rules.
+The PE curriculum empowers pupils to explore a range of other skills and personal qualities, such as tolerance and respect for rules.